 Registration for Fall 2014 is divided into three distinct time periods.

 - Paper Drop/Add for all students

-The priority registration period begins midway through October and continues for four weeks, providing each class with a specific registration window.
+The priority registration period begins midway through March and continues for three weeks, providing each class with a specific registration window.
 Then, toward the end of the semester, the online Drop/Add period for all students will begin.
-This period runs through the Friday before the start of the Spring 2014 semester.
+This period runs through the Friday before Commencement.
+A second Drop/Add period will begin after the Summer Advising Days for incoming freshmen, which take place in late June.
+This period runs through the Friday before the start of the Fall 2014 semester.
 The paper Drop/Add period then begins and lasts for the first two weeks of the semester.

 Priority Registration Period

 All students who plan to return to Washington College in the spring must register during the priority registration period in order to secure their seat in courses and to avoid lapses in scholarship and financial aid eligibility.
 Students must schedule an appointment with their faculty advisor during the same week as their registration date.
 Appointments begin on Monday of the given week and online registration begins on the subsequent Friday.
 For Fall 2014, the calendar of advising and registration is as follows:

 ||Monday, March 24||Friday, March 28|